jlyfshhh/freedayoff/README.md

 # Free Day Off

-A simple, cross-platform Python CLI tool that tells you the **next US federal holiday** that falls on a **Monday–Friday work week**, and how many days away it is.
+A simple, cross-platform Python CLI tool that tells you the **next US federal holiday** that falls on a weekday, and how many days away it is.

 ---

 ## 📸 Features

-✅ Lists only federal holidays that actually fall on weekdays
+✅ Lists only federal holidays that fall on weekdays (free day off!)
 ✅ Always up-to-date for the current year
 ✅ Supports macOS, Windows, and Linux
 ✅ No internet needed, 100% offline